alifar76/NegBinSig-Test/README.md

 6) Output file contaiing result (which is called **ZINB_NB_Output_result.txt** in the above example)

+7) Output file containing only those OTUs that turn out significant after filtering for outliers (which is called **filtered_outliers_high_low.txt** in the above example)

-7) No. of cores to use.
+8) No. of cores to use.
 More cores on machine, faster the analysis will complete (which is **2** in the above example)

 Please ensure that all the 7 arguments are provided, in the correct order and format.
 Otherwise, the script will crash and cause problems.